User experience design: Interaction design

-The growing emphasis on user-centered design and the strong focus on enhancing user experience have made interaction designers essential in shaping products that align with user expectations and adhere to the latest UI patterns and components.
+The growing emphasis on user-centered design and the importance of delivering a strong user experience have made interaction designers increasingly important in creating products that meet user expectations while following current UI patterns and design standards.

 In the last few years, the role of interaction designer has shifted from being just focused on specifying UI components and communicating them to the engineers to a situation in which designers have more freedom to design contextual interfaces based on helping meet the user's needs.
-Therefore, User Experience Design evolved into a multidisciplinary design branch that involves multiple technical aspects from motion graphics design and animation to programming.
+Therefore, User Experience Design evolved into a multidisciplinary design branch that involves multiple technical aspects from motion graphics design, animation. programming to even service design.

 Usability

 Usability is the extent to which a product can be used by specified users to achieve specified goals with effectiveness, efficiency and satisfaction in a specified context of use.

 Usability is attached to all tools used by humans and is extended to both digital and non-digital devices.
 Thus, it is a subset of user experience but not wholly contained.
 The section of usability that intersects with user experience design is related to humans' ability to use a system or application.
 Good usability is essential to positive user experience but does not alone guarantee it.